 |Mostly found in||Lake Michigan, Lake Superior|

 These freshwater giants are among the oldest and largest native species in the Great Lakes region.
-They can grow up to six and a half feet and weigh close to 200 pounds.
+On average, they are six and a half feet long and close to 200 pounds.
 They are also considered prehistoric fish as they were roaming around the Earth’s waters 200 million years ago, with the oldest recorded lake sturgeon having died at 155 years old.
 Their life span ranges from 55 to 150 years, which also makes them the oldest living species of fish in the Great Lakes.

 Lake sturgeons take at least 15-25 years to mature, but they can grow to incredibly large sizes, up to 8 feet long, and may weigh 300 pounds, making them a challenging catch for most anglers.
 Since the mid-1800s, people have been harvesting sturgeons for meat and eggs, which were made into a delicacy similar to caviar.
 Until now, people have been serving sturgeons in decent portions, but they are more harvested for their eggs, used to make caviar.
 People who have already tasted sturgeon meat have said that it has a refined, delicate flavor that tastes best when deep-fried.